electricianSmurf/restaurant-management/README.md

 # restaurant management
-It's for cafes/restaurants to take orders, manage personnel affairs.
-It's not a completed project yet but I wanted to share where I'm on it.
-I released that every time I instantiate a new object of a class, that would overload the ram and would decrease the performance of it.
-So I searched for it and I guess I need to apply singleton design pattern.
-The project seems to be changed from the outset.
-There's a lot of work to do.
-Wish me luck!
+It's for cafes/restaurants to take orders, manage personnel affairs, etc.

  Here are some sample pics from the project.